Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 The N-Gram Language Model: How It Works

-A CTC (Connectionist Temporal Classification) acoustic model processes audio frame by frame and outputs a probability distribution over the token vocabulary at each time step.
-A greedy decoder simply picks the most likely token at each frame, collapses consecutive duplicates and blanks, and produces text.
-It's fast -- but it only considers acoustic evidence.
+A CTC (Connectionist Temporal Classification) model processes audio frame by frame and outputs a probability distribution over the entire token vocabulary at each time step — including both text tokens and metadata action tokens.
+A greedy decoder picks the most likely token at each frame, collapses consecutive duplicates and blanks, and produces an interleaved stream of text and metadata.
+It's fast — but it only considers acoustic evidence.
 It has no knowledge of what words are likely to follow other words.

 This means the greedy decoder makes mistakes that a human reader would immediately catch: "he went too the store" instead of "he went to the store."
 The acoustic signals for "too" and "to" are nearly identical.
 A language model knows that "to the" is far more probable than "too the" and can correct this.